jacct/barani-patriot-game/README.md

 "Barani Patriot Games"
 ===================
 2-Dimensional platformer with multiple characters and loose plot elements.
 Plan to add greater depth and perhaps more distinction between characters as development progresses.

 To begin the game, run Runner.java.

-Developed by Jack Tunstall and Michael Hankin
+Developed by John Tunstall and Sam Barani, using only the standard java libraries

-Thanks to Sam Barani for his contributions to the original engine